hanyangl/compiler/README.md

 * Windows: `sflyn-x86_64-pc-windows-msvc.zip`
 * MacOS: `sflyn-x86_64-apple-darwin.zip`

-3. Download the STD library and the rest of dependencies (`sflyn-src.zip` file)
+3. Download the STD library and the rest of dependencies (the `sflyn-src.zip` file)

-4. Extract the `sflyn-src.zip` in `C:/sflynlang`, `$HOME/sflynlang` or wherever you want.
+4. Extract the `sflyn-src.zip` to `C:/sflynlang`, `$HOME/sflynlang`, or a directory of your choice.

-5. Set the path with the STD as `SFLYN_PATH` to the environment.
+5. Set the path with the STD as `SFLYN_PATH` in your the environment.

 > Example: `export SFLYN_PATH=$HOME/sflynlang`.

 6. Add the sflynlang compiler binary file to `SFLYN_PATH/bin/`.

-7. Set the executable path to the path environment.
+7. Set the executable path in your environment's PATH.

 > Example: `export PATH=$PATH:$HOME/sflynlang/bin`.

 8. Now you can run Sflyn code!
 See [Getting Started](#Getting-Started).

 ## How to Contribute
-Please read the [Contribution Guidelines](./CONTRIBUTING.md) and [Code of Conduct](./CODE_OF_CONDUCT.md).
+Please read the [Contribution Guidelines](./CONTRIBUTING.md) and [Code of Conduct](./CODE_OF_CONDUCT.md) before contributing.

 ## Changelog
 View the latest changes on [CHANGELOG.md](./CHANGELOG.md)

 ## Getting Started
-To begin coding in Sflyn, you can build your first `Hello world!`:
+To start coding in Sflyn, you can build your first `Hello world!` program:

 1. Create a new file called `index.sf` and append to it the following lines: